bredele/react-states-machine/README.md

 })
 ```

-You also can go to an other state without transition:
+But you also can go to an other state without transition:

 ```js
 machine({